TheSilvered/nest/docs/stdlib/string_utilities_library.md

 #### The `0` flag

-This flag will have a different behaviour depending on the type.
+This flag will have a different behavior depending on the type.

 For `Int`s it will add zeroes between the number and the sign until the number of digits matches the precision.
 When using this flag the thousand separator is